Slant Picking

 Is this a bit exaggerated for demonstration purposes?
 Perhaps, but technical extremes often reveal fundamental flaws built into the very foundation of a given approach.
 If you experience diminishing returns as you push a technique to its limit, that technique might have debilitation baked into it.
 If, on the other hand, you get better results at the extreme limit, you might be on to something.

 Is Troy Grady a bad player?
 No, of course not.
 He's good.
-He has a lot of bad habits built into his 'code' (the code really is just a collection of bad habits) but what I am saying is that he might have been twice as good in the same amount of time.
+He has a lot of bad habits built into his 'code' (the code really is just a collection of bad habits) but what I am saying is that he might have been twice as good in half the time.
+But we'll never know.

-How does one avoid all of this technical mumbo jumbo?
+How does one avoid all of this mumbo jumbo?

-4. Excessive anchoring on the bridge (which is fine in some contexts, however, there are more elegant ways to mute strings while staying in the passing lane);
+4. Excessive anchoring on the bridge (which is fine in some contexts, however, there are more elegant ways to mute strings while staying in the fast lane);

 5. He adheres to a one-dimensional / homogenous approach to the string plane as if there is no radius involved;